imagej/napari-imagej/doc/examples/scripting.rst

     # convert results table -> scijava table -> pandas dataframe
     sci_table = convert.convert(rt, Table)

+    # restore the settings to their original values
+    Prefs.blackBackground = blackBackground

 Note that the code is entirely the same, with the following exceptions: